joao-zededa/whatthefix/README.md

 5. **Open your browser**
 Navigate to `http://localhost:3000`

 The first startup will clone the EVE-OS repository locally for fast tag analysis.
-Since this will be hosted on a
+The application automatically keeps this repository synchronized with the latest changes by performing background updates whenever the local cache expires (every 30 minutes) or when new tags are detected.
+This ensures you always have access to the most current version information while maintaining lightning-fast search performance.

 ## 📖 Usage Guide